Abandoned & Little-Known Airfields:

 as having a 2,400' x 2,100' sod rectangular field.

-A 1936 aerial view looking north at Boulevard Airport, from the Dallin Aerial Survey Collection,
+A 4/30/36 aerial view looking north at Boulevard Airport (from the Dallin Aerial Survey Collection, courtesy of Barbara Hall of the Hagley Museum & Library).

 A photo of Boulevard Airport owner Dick Bircher in a beautiful Ryan STA (circa mid-to-late-1930s, courtesy of John Bircher III).

-John Bircher III recalled, "My Grandfather, John Bircher was the son of Dick Bircher
+John Bircher III recalled, "My Grandfather, John Bircher was the son of Dick Bircher & learned to fly before he could drive at Boulevard.

-as well as photos of the airport fire that ravaged most of the buildings."
+I have pictures of several of the aircraft they had, as well as photos of the airport fire that ravaged most of the buildings."

-A fabulous photo of a ski-equipped Stinson Reliant coming in to land at a snowy Boulevard Airport,
+A fabulous circa mid-to-late-1930s photo (courtesy of John Bircher III) of a ski-equipped Stinson Reliant coming in to land at a snowy Boulevard Airport,

-with 2 hangars visible in the background (circa mid-to-late-1930s, courtesy of John Bircher III).
+with 2 hangars visible in the background.

 An aerial view of Boulevard Airport, looking northeast,